 Through his will, Mr. King established the Wilbur C. King Family Educational Trust Fund.
 This fund provides loans to assist qualified young men to attend Florida College for preparation to preach the gospel of Christ.
 This fund is administered through trustees as designated by Mr. King’s will.

 Students who are enrolled at least half-time can defer repayments until they are out of school.
 Additionally, for the present time the Trustees are offering a forgiveness policy under certain conditions.
 Students who have received the loan in the school year 2003–2004 or thereafter will be eligible for the forgiveness program.
-Recipients who preach on a full-time equivalency will be forgiven one third of the loan amount due for one full year of preaching.
-Thus, if the student preaches the equivalent of three years, the entire amount of the loan is forgiven.
+Recipients who preach on a full-time equivalency will be forgiven 20% of the loan amount due for one full year of preaching.
+Thus, if the student preaches the equivalent of five years, the entire amount of the loan is forgiven.
 Students who are in this process will have interest and repayments waived.
 It is the responsibility of the recipient to notify the King Loan Trustees if they expect to benefit from the forgiveness policy.
 This notification must be in writing.
 A form is available upon request.
 In the absence of proper notification, interest will be assessed August 1 of each year—once assessed, interest will not be waived.

 To apply for a King Loan, print and fill out the W. C. King Loan Application: